 - anticipated hours of make-up time.

-The make-up activity must be done at the clinical site whenever possible.
+- The make-up activity must be done at the clinical site whenever possible.
 However, this will depend on the type of make-up activity.
-On occasion, ‘off-site’ make-up time (ie: library time) may be approved by the clinical instructor.
+On occasion, ‘off-site’ make-up time (i.e: literature search time) may be approved by the Clinical Instructor.

 Clinical practice courses required hours of experiential learning is an important standard for attainment of clinical competencies before graduation.
-Attendance will be closely monitored to insure the requisite amount and diversity of clinical learning is achieved for each student.
+Attendance is closely monitored to insure the requisite amount and diversity of clinical learning is achieved for each student.